Are you interested in doing a shopping ban?

 1. Set your goal

-The number one reason why people do a shopping ban is because their spending is not in line with how they want it to be.
+The number one reason why people do a shopping hiatus is because their spending is not in line with how they want it to be.
 Having a clear goal of what you would like to accomplish by doing this challenge can help you stay focused, especially on those tough days when you feel the urge to spend money.

 2. Decide how long you want to do your shopping ban for